Lightning Pick’s pack-to-light solution—on display in Booth 3903c—supports less-than-case quantity picking for retail store orders.

 Different colored LEDs direct the operator to the store positions/boxes above or below the track of light modules.
 The operator quickly and accurately puts/packs the items into that store’s box, and then extinguishes the light to confirm the action.
 Upon completion of required picks, full cartons are pushed off onto a takeaway conveyor for transport to sealing stations for outbound shipping.

 “Not all put-to-light applications are the same,” said Jim Bast, General Manager of Lightning Pick and Vice President of Operations for Matthews Automation Solutions.
 “That’s why our LP Pack solution is specifically engineered to optimize distribution centers servicing retail store locations and to support the unique requirements of that process, including push/pull inventory handling techniques.
 Its operating software can easily manage multiple open purchase orders (POs), carton level manifest updates and multi-case distribution.”

 For operations with frequent turnover, or that rely on temporary or seasonal labor, LP Pack’s intuitive, visual sortation approach makes training extremely simple, enabling new employees to become productive after just a few minutes’ introduction to the system.

 Lightning Pick’s LP Pack demo system can be seen in action at Booth 3903c throughout ProMat 2015 in Chicago, Illinois—March 23-26, 2015.
-For more information about LP Pack, contact Joe Pelej at Matthews Automation Solutions at 262.250.2143, or by email at [email protected], or visit www.lightningpick.com.
+For more information, contact Joe Pelej at Matthews Automation Solutions at 262.250.2143, or by email at [email protected], or visit www.lightningpick.com.

 # # #